awsdocs/amazon-chime-administration-guide/doc_source/manage-global.md

 # Managing global settings in Amazon Chime<a name="manage-global"></a>

-Manage call detail record settings from the Amazon Chime console\.
+You use the Amazon Chime console to manage call detail record settings\.

 ## Configuring call detail records<a name="call-detail"></a>